Prathamdas3/sms_app/README.md

    On your Android device, make sure the app has permission to read SMS messages.
 You may be prompted during installation, but you can also manually enable it in your device's settings.

 ## How It Works

 - The app uses the [`react-native-get-sms-android`](https://www.npmjs.com/package/react-native-get-sms-android) package to access and list SMS messages on Android devices.
-- A regex pattern is used to extract key financial information such as the amount, date, and details from SMS messages typically sent by banks or payment apps.
+- A regex pattern is used to extract key financial information such as the date, amount, transaction type, and details from SMS messages typically sent by banks or payment apps.
 - The SMS messages are displayed in a clean table, with a modal for additional details.
 - Real-time updates are handled using `DeviceEventEmitter`, allowing the app to respond to new SMS messages as they arrive.